Akhiljith-kumar/NASA-EXPLORER-FE/README.md

 As someone passionate about user interface and experience design, I’ve:

-- Ensured **color consistency and theme control** through `index.css`, allowing you to change the entire app's theme by editing this one file.
+- Ensured **color consistency and theme control** through `index.css`, allowing you to change the entire app's theme by editing this one file. (reusability of theme items and have easy scalability)
 - Responsive components to ensure a smooth experience in mobile screens
 - Used **optimized GIFs/images**
 - Maintained a **professional and elegant look** using a harmonious color palette and clean layout.
+- Clean raw css instead of heavy libraries which i feel inappropriate for small apps

 ---